Tag Archives: Mick Hart & Olga Hart Kaliningrad

 Wehlau tower was love at first sight, which is probably why fate stepped in and prevented me from buying it.
 ‘You can’t buy love’, the Beatles warbled?
 And when I inquired is the tower for sale?
 I learnt the bitter truth that it had been for sale most recently but most recently had been sold.

-Thwarted, thus, there was nothing more to be done than to cross to the other side of the tracks and find yourself in an abandoned graveyard.
 Between two brick piers, minus their gates, the ground beyond was unkempt, and though not a spinney as such, it was interspersed with far more trees than would otherwise permit it to be described as open land.

-Not exactly a stranger to graveyards, on the contrary I have tarried within and walked through many a graveyard in England, most of which are neglected to some degree, and yet I cannot recall witnessing one so complete in its desertion that like the inmates it accommodates it had fallen into abject decay.
+Not exactly a stranger to graveyards, on the contrary I have tarried within and walked through many a graveyard in England, most of which are neglected to some degree, and yet I cannot recall witnessing one so complete in its desertion that, like the inmates it accommodates, it had fallen into abject decay.

 I assumed this piece of ground was once the town’s main burial plot, dating at least to the mid-19th century, but should my assumption be correct, where was the immediate evidence of legacy German tombstones?

-It had been the railing enclosures that first had made it known to me that I was walking across a graveyard, and these, as I suspected and later would confirm, were not of German but Russian ancestry.
+It had been the railing enclosures that first made it known to me that I was walking across a graveyard, and these, as I suspected and later would confirm, were not of German but Russian ancestry.
 All told, the sight they presented was emphatically forlorn, almost film-set in their sorry spectacle, randomly scattered among the trees, some with trees having grown up through them.
 The railings forming their compounds were for the most part intact, but with yellow, green and blue paint fading, bleached by the sun, scoured by the frost and the rain.
 And some of the enclosures lay at awkward angles, pushed up from the ground by tree roots or brought down into hollows by water-logged and sinking soil.

 Forgotten grave in Znamensk graveyard